 Golf carts are to be used only by designated staff and must be driven with extreme caution.
 Campers always have the right of way.
 A counselor must have permission from a Director or Division Leader to use a golf cart.
-Keys must be taken out of ignition when golf carts are not in use.
+Golf carts must be in park and keys must be taken out of ignition when golf carts are not in use.